Petrified Forest National Park

 As a popular destination for Americans for generations, it may come as a surprise that not all of the land in and around the park is saved for public enjoyment.
 With projects in 2011 and 2013, we helped expand the Petrified Forest National Park (PFNP) by more than 30,000 acres—more than 25 percent.

-The Fund’s latest effort began in January 2013, with the protection of more than 4,200 acres within the PFNP boundary.
-Working with the National Parks Conservation Association (NPCA), we purchased the land and will temporarily hold and protect it until the National Park Service can purchase it and make it formally part of the park later this year.
+The Fund’s latest effort began in 2013 with the protection of more than 4,200 acres within the PFNP boundary.
+Working with the National Parks Conservation Association (NPCA), we purchased the land in January.
+The National Park Service then utilized the federal Land and Water Conservation Fund (LWCF)—America’s premier conservation program—to acquire the property at the end of the year.

-Known as the McCauley Ranch, the acquired acreage lies east of the historic remains of Puerco Pueblo and will connect lands already protected within PFNP.
-Located in a unique stretch of northeast Arizona, where visitors can see petrified trees that have turned completely into stone during the last 225 million years, the conserved land will enhance protection for the area’s Late Triassic resources and eventually expand opportunities for new scientific discoveries.
-The protection of this land also will preserve the natural viewshed that visitors experience as they drive on the main road through the park.
+Known as the McCauley Ranch, the newly-added lands lie east of the historic remains of Puerco Pueblo and will connect lands already protected within PFNP.
+Located in a unique stretch of northeast Arizona, where visitors can see petrified trees that have turned completely into stone during the last 225 million years, this property not only preserves the natural viewshed that visitors experience as they drive on the main road through the park, it also secures many fossil-producing sites that have already shown to be ideal locations for exciting new paleontological discoveries.

 In 2011 we helped the National Park Service add 26,000 acres to the park, expanding it by roughly a quarter.